Invasive species in the United States: Great Lakes

 The federal United States Environmental Protection Agency—the Great Lakes Restoration Initiative - is funding the Copi rebrand of Asian carp.
 Within two months of the rebranding, approximately 1.1 e6lbs of the fish had been sold in seven states.

 Rocky Mountains

-The USDA Rocky Mountain Research Station has a specific Invasive Species Working Group to do the research about invasive species in Rocky Mountain region.
+The USDA Rocky Mountain Research Station has a specific Invasive Species Working Group to do the research about invasive species in the Rocky Mountain region.
 The Invasive Species Working Group focuses on four key areas: prediction and prevention; early detection and rapid response; control and management; restoration and rehabilitation.
-Specific approaches include prioritizing of invasive species problems, increased collaboration among agencies regarding those problems, and accountability for the responsible use of the limited resources available for invasive control.
+Specific approaches include prioritizing invasive species problems, increased collaboration among agencies regarding those problems, and accountability for the responsible use of the limited resources available for invasive control.